 Summer internships provide opportunities to build career pathways while working alongside professionals in the field.

-Jeremy studies Geographic Information Sciences at the University of Arizona and is interested in spatial correlations between agriculture, trade and architecture in the ancient Southwest.
+Jeremy supports the Center’s education and research initiatives and is interested in bridging Indigenous knowledge with spatial relationships between agriculture, trade, and architecture in the ancient Southwest.

 2021 Dendrochronology Intern; 2018 Field Intern